APIv4 (Draft)#

 request header can be used to persuade the VPN server to

-only return VPN configurations of a particular protocol and/or transport.
+only return VPN configurations of a particular protocol.

 See VPN Protocol Selection for more info on how it is determined which VPN configuration file is returned.